russelljjarvis/Spike2Vec.jl/README.md

 ## About
 Exploiting Modern Language Features for Larger and Easier Simulations of Spiking Neural Networks.
-Some gains in biologically faithful neuronal network simulation can be achieved merely by selecting and recombining recently presented computer language features.
+Some gains in biologically faithful neuronal network simulation can be achieved merely by selecting and recombining recent computer language features.

 * a simulation part, which was largely inherited and has since been improved for speed and efficiency.
 * a structural analysis part, which also helps for things like load balancing the network.